aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/vsphere.md

 ## VSphereDatacenterConfig Fields

 ### datacenter (required)
 The vSphere datacenter to deploy the EKS Anywhere cluster on.
 For example `SDDC-Datacenter`.
+Note: It's required to add double quotes around the datacenter name in case it has a space in the name of it, example "datacenter one".

 ### network (required)
 The VM network to deploy your EKS Anywhere cluster on.